mhelltt/data-science-projects/README.md

-# Data Science Portfolio
+# Data Analytics Portfolio
-Welcome to my Github Repository.
-I will be posting projects here as I complete them.
+Welcome to my Data Analytics repository.
+I will be posting EDA and Viz projects here as I complete them.

 Projects can also be viewed on my Portfolio Site.